FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 > **Note** As Eve has a recognized account, she gains full authentication access, even though her account has no roles
 > attached.

--   From `http://localhost:3000`, log in as `eve@example.com` with the password `test`
+-   From `http://localhost:3000`, log in as `eve@example.com` with the password `test`.

 ##### Level 1 : Authentication Access

--   Click on any store page - access is **permitted** for any logged in users
+-   Click on any store page - access is **permitted** for any logged-in users.
--   Open the Device Monitor on `http://localhost:3000/device/monitor`
+-   Open the Device Monitor on `http://localhost:3000/device/monitor`:
-    -   Switch on the lamp - access is **permitted** for any logged in users
+    -   Switch on the lamp - access is **permitted** for any logged-in users.

 ##### Level 2 : Authorization Access

--   Click on the restricted access links at `http://localhost:3000` - access is **denied**
+-   Click on the restricted access links at `http://localhost:3000` - access is **denied**.
--   Open the Device Monitor on `http://localhost:3000/device/monitor`
+-   Open the Device Monitor on `http://localhost:3000/device/monitor`:
-    -   Unlock a door - access is **denied**
+    -   Unlock a door - access is **denied**.
-    -   Ring a bell - access is **denied**
+    -   Ring a bell - access is **denied**.

 #### Bob The Regional Manager

-Bob has the **management** role
+Bob has the **management** role:

--   From `http://localhost:3000`, log in as `bob-the-manager@test.com` with the password `test`
+-   From `http://localhost:3000`, log in as `bob-the-manager@test.com` with the password `test`.

 ##### Level 1 : Authentication Access

--   Click on any store page - access is **permitted** for any logged in users
+-   Click on any store page - access is **permitted** for any logged-in users.
--   Open the Device Monitor on `http://localhost:3000/device/monitor`
+-   Open the Device Monitor on `http://localhost:3000/device/monitor`:
-    -   Switch on the lamp - access is **permitted** for any logged in users
+    -   Switch on the lamp - access is **permitted** for any logged-in users.

 ##### Level 2 : Authorization Access

--   Click on the restricted access links at `http://localhost:3000` - access is **permitted** - This is a management only permission
+-   Click on the restricted access links at `http://localhost:3000` - access is **permitted** - This is a management only permission.
--   Open the Device Monitor on `http://localhost:3000/device/monitor`
+-   Open the Device Monitor on `http://localhost:3000/device/monitor`:
-    -   Unlock a door - access is **denied**. - This is a security only permission
+    -   Unlock a door - access is **denied**. - This is a security only permission.
-    -   Ring a bell - access is **permitted** - This is permitted to management users
+    -   Ring a bell - access is **permitted** - This is permitted to management users.

 #### Charlie the Security Manager

-Charlie has the **security** role
+Charlie has the **security** role:

--   From `http://localhost:3000`, log in as `charlie-security@test.com` with the password `test`
+-   From `http://localhost:3000`, log in as `charlie-security@test.com` with the password `test`.

 ##### Level 1 : Authentication Access

--   Click on any store page - access is **permitted** for any logged in users
+-   Click on any store page - access is **permitted** for any logged-in users.
--   Open the Device Monitor on `http://localhost:3000/device/monitor`
+-   Open the Device Monitor on `http://localhost:3000/device/monitor`:
-    -   Switch on the lamp - access is **permitted** for any logged in users
+    -   Switch on the lamp - access is **permitted** for any logged-in users.

 ##### Level 2: Authorization Access

--   Click on the restricted access links at `http://localhost:3000` - access is **denied** - This is a management only permission
+-   Click on the restricted access links at `http://localhost:3000` - access is **denied** - This is a management only permission.
--   Open the Device Monitor on `http://localhost:3000/device/monitor`
+-   Open the Device Monitor on `http://localhost:3000/device/monitor`:
-    -   Unlock a door - access is **permitted** - This is a security only permission
+    -   Unlock a door - access is **permitted** - This is a security only permission.
-    -   Ring a bell - access is **permitted** - This is permitted to security users
+    -   Ring a bell - access is **permitted** - This is permitted to security users.